[Khaan Quest 2025] An Army Engineer’s Journey in Mongolia

 |0

-This work, [Khaan Quest 2025] An Army Engineer’s Journey in Mongolia [Image 5 of 5], by CPT Anthony Kapelka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, [Khaan Quest 2025] An Army Engineer’s Journey in Mongolia, by CPT Anthony Kapelka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.